comsynth/bar-fights/README.md

 * Each section must be 60 seconds
 * Each section must have no more than 6 tracks (2 tracks each)
+* Where possible create and stick to an audio pallette

 ### Platform: Reason 10 (compatable)